Our team

 Mariam is a veteran journalist with over 10 years experience under her belt.
 She is passionate about gender equality and workers’ rights.
 Despite now being shackled behind a desk for most of the time, she can never sit still when something is happening and always goes to report from the ground.
 Mari lives with her cat Willie, who she is training to be a dog.

-Dominik has worked in journalism for the past five years, first working in peacebuilding and project management.
+Dominik has worked in journalism since 2015, following a successful career in peacebuilding and project management.
 If he could quit everything and write textbooks for Caucasian minority languages he would, but he can’t afford to so he sticks around.
 At OC Media he’s responsible for organisational development and fundraising.
 He’s passionate about peace and specialises in training in conflict-sensitive reporting.

 Before joining OC Media as an editor at its founding in 2017, Robin worked in Georgia’s NGO sector.
 He is passionate about human rights and social justice and is a big believer in giving voice to marginalised people and tackling tough subjects head-on.
-Robin enjoys hiking, KFC, and exhorting the value of the Oxford comma.
+Robin enjoys hiking, KFC, and the Oxford comma.

 Salome loves the diversity of her role — how some tasks are research and management-driven, while others are more about communications and engagement.
 Holding degrees in International relations and European studies, she is interested in European politics, gender equality and elections.
 She is fluent in Georgian, Russian, English, and most importantly, Friends quotes.